makkahwi/asac-works/README.md

 # Reading Notes

-This is to keep track of observations and questions from the reading assignments throughout LTUC Advanced course of Python.
+This is to keep track of observations and questions from the reading assignments throughout LTUC Advanced course of Python, beside the Learning Journals (Lessons Reflections).

 ## Hello World War III, this is Suhaib Ahmad